JustAnotherDevv/Attendify_XRPL/README.md

 ## How to setup

 -execute `npm i` in CLI
--copy .env.example and fill with your data and API keys -execute `npm run dev` in CLI
+-copy .env.example content to .env file and fill with your data and API keys -execute `npm run start` in CLI